RojanGamingYT/Discord-Username-Sniper/README.md

 ```
 ・ 20 stars for Tool with proxy ❌

-・ 50 stars for Advanced gen ❌
+・ 50 stars for Real Advanced gen ❌

 ・ 100 stars for Better and Managed Generator ❌